 The unofficial transcripts should be easily readable and clearly indicate degree(s) awarded, courses, and course grades for each term.
 If you are accepted, official transcripts must be emailed from the colleges or universities to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to:

 Illinois State University

-The GRE General Test is required.
-The GRE Institution Code for Illinois State University is 1319.
+Applied economics: The GRE General Test is required.
+Illinois State University's GRE Institution Code is 1319.
 Be sure to take the GRE in plenty of time for your scores to ARRIVE at Illinois State University BEFORE the application deadline above.
 You can find more information on the timing of score reporting on the GRE FAQ page.